Football: Bayern tune up for Real with victory at Hanover

 BERLIN: Bundesliga champions Bayern Munich warmed up for Real Madrid with a 3-0 win at Hanover 96 on Saturday (Apr 21) as Thomas Mueller and Robert Lewandowski both scored after coming off the bench.

-Mueller struck within 12 minutes of his half-time introduction before Lewandowski doubled the lead and Sebastian Rudy added a third after coach Jupp Heynckes started a weakened team.
+Mueller struck 12 minutes after his half-time introduction before Lewandowski doubled the lead and Sebastian Rudy added a third as coach Jupp Heynckes started a weakened team.

 "All in all, we played excellent football," beamed Heynckes.